ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 "I play chess for fun, and just hope that I don’t blunder because that would be disastrous..." -BCMGF1137/19themarketableplushie, 2023

 "Nonsense is a form of art." -BombCraft, 2024

+"At the end of the day your brain is just a meat computer in a bone cockpit piloting a skin robot!
+You think the world makes sense?
+Nothing makes sense!
+So you might as well make nonsense!
+Think about it!" -🥚, 2024

 "Keep talking and nobody explodes sucks." -Anyone with a brain, 2015